PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 ```

 Run this command to see the summary statistics: `nsys stats myprofile_******.qdrep`.

-Note that `nsys-ui` does not exist for Traverse.
-You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # Nsight Compute (ncu) for GPU Kernel Profiling